 Attraction of the Week: Tucson’s Mini Time Machine Museum of Miniatures

 The Enchanted Realm features fairies, imaginary creatures, and other mystical stories.
-The History section allows you to take a look at life in the 18th-20th centuries, and also includes the oldest miniature house in the United States, designed in 1775.
+The History section allows you to take a look at life in the 18th-20th centuries.
+Most notably, you will findthe oldest miniature house in the United States (designed in 1775).
 Exploring the World features recreations of diverse places around the world.
 This is by far the most impressive area of the museum as the attention to detail is just amazing in every single display.

 This is not a museum where you quickly glance at an exhibit and then head to the next, as each dollhouse is truly an incredible work of art.
-As you take a closer look at each display, you can imagine how much effort was put into even the smallest of details.
+As you take a closer look at each display, imagine how much effort was put into even the smallest of details.
 From mini chandeliers, to a dressing room with tiny individual clothing pieces, to neatly folded up miniature towels in the bathroom, every detail is so polished and perfect.

 A truly haunted house